Disappearance of Paula Jean Welden

-Paula Jean Welden (born October 19, 1928; disappeared December 1, 1946) was an American college student who disappeared while walking on Vermont's Long Trail hiking route.
-Local sheriffs were criticized for errors made in the investigation, which led to the creation of the Vermont State Police.
-Welden's fate remains unsolved, and was one of several unexplained disappearances in the same area at the time.
+Paula Jean Welden (born October 19, 1928—disappeared December 1, 1946) was an American college student who disappeared while walking on the Long Trail hiking route in Vermont.
+Local sheriffs were criticized for errors made in the investigation, which led to the creation of the Vermont State Police (VSP).
+Welden's fate remains unsolved and was one of several unexplained disappearances in the same area, dubbed the "Bennington Triangle," during a five-year span.

 Background

-Paula Jean Welden was the eldest of four daughters of the well-known industrial engineer, architect and designer William Archibald Welden (1900–1970) and his wife Jean Douglas (née Wilson; 1901–1976) of Brookdale Road, Stamford, Connecticut.
+Paula Jean Welden was the eldest of four daughters of industrial engineer, architect and designer William Archibald Welden (1900–1970) and his wife Jean Douglas (née Wilson; 1901–1976) of Stamford, Connecticut.
 Employed by the Revere Copper and Brass Company, Welden's father was the designer of many familiar household utensils, as well as stylish cocktail shakers and other objects.
-Welden was a 1945 graduate of Stamford High School.
+Welden herself was a 1945 graduate of Stamford High School.

 In 1946, Welden was a sophomore at Bennington College in North Bennington, Vermont.
 Her college dormitory was Dewey House, one of the older dormitories on the college grounds, and which remains standing.
-One day, Welden resolved to find and walk a portion of the Long Trail, a hiking route located a few miles from the campus.
-She tried to get some other students to join her that day, but they were busy; she ventured onto the trail by herself.
+In late November of that year, Welden resolved to find and walk a portion of the Long Trail, a hiking route located a few miles from the campus.
+She tried to get some other students to join her, but they were busy; she ventured onto the trail alone.

 Disappearance

 On December 1, after finishing her shift in the Bennington College dining hall, Welden returned to her room and changed into walking clothes.
 Her clothing was adequate for the weather that afternoon but not for the anticipated drop in temperature that night.
 She packed no bag, took no extra clothing, and did not take any extra money.
-From all appearances, she did not expect to be gone more than a few hours.
+From all appearances, Welden did not expect to be gone more than a few hours.

-Welden walked down the campus driveway and hitched a ride from State Route 67A near the college entrance to a point on State Route 9 near the Furnace Bridge, between downtown Bennington and Woodford Hollow.
+Welden walked to the campus entrance and hitched a ride from State Route 67A to a point on State Route 9 near the Furnace Bridge, between downtown Bennington and Woodford Hollow.
 Local contractor Louis Knapp picked Welden up and drove her as far as his house on Route 9, about 2.5 mi from the Long Trail.
-From this point, Welden either hitchhiked or walked the rest of the way to the start of the trail in Woodford Hollow.
+From this point, Welden either hitched or walked the rest of the way to the start of the trail in Woodford Hollow.

-A group of hikers were walking down the trail as Welden was walking up.
-She approached them and asked them a few questions about the Long Trail.
+A group of hikers were walking down the Long Trail as Welden was walking up.
+She approached them and asked them a few questions about the trail.
 Welden continued walking in a northerly direction on the road portion of the trail now known as Harbour Road.
 She was on the trail late in the afternoon, and darkness was falling as she approached the end of Harbour Road.
 She may have continued into quickly darkening woods.
 It was presumed that she must have continued her walk along the Bolles Brook valley, although there are no known confirmed sightings of her past the Fay Fuller Camp.